 The APFPR is currently in development.
-A comprehensive website will be launched prior to the start of recruitment mid 2020.
+A comprehensive website will be launched by the end of 2020.

 Who we are

 The Australasian Pelvic Floor Procedure Registry (APFPR) is a clinician-led national clinical quality registry.
 It is currently under development to measure and report on surgical and patient reported outcomes related to procedures involving stress urinary incontinence (SUI) and pelvic organ prolapse (POP).